 There are designated “scare zones” throughout the park: special themed areas with scare actors, horrifying set pieces, spooky mist and unpleasant smells.

 But the main attractions are the haunted houses: brilliantly designed indoor horror mazes where actors are waiting in the darkness to jump-scare you at every turn.
-There are usually a few houses themed around recent or popular movies (this year includes A Quiet Place, Insidious and Ghostbusters) – plus several original houses designed by Universal’s creative team.
+There are usually a few houses themed around recent or popular movies (this year includes Terrifier, Fallout, and Five Nights at Freddies) – plus several original houses designed by Universal’s creative team.

-HHN is now in its 33rd year and it’s longer than ever: running on selected nights from 30 August to 3 November 2024.
-This year there are five scare zones, ten haunted houses, and a life entertainment show – plus the Death Eaters have returned to Diagon Alley!
+HHN is now in its 34th year, and it’s longer than ever: running on selected nights from 29 August to 2 November 2025.
+This year, there are four scare zones, ten haunted houses, and several live entertainment shows – plus the Death Eaters have returned to Diagon Alley!

 How scary is Universal Orlando Halloween Horror Nights?